 Our business affairs are managed under the direction of our Board of Directors, which is currently composed of seven members.
-The following table sets forth the names, ages as of the Record Date, and certain other information for the seven directors whose terms are expiring at the annual meeting and who are also nominees for election as a director at the Annual Meeting.
+The following table sets forth the names, ages as of the Record Date, and certain other information for the seven directors whose terms are expiring at the Annual Meeting and the individuals who are nominees for election as a director at the Annual Meeting.

-Directors with Terms

-expiring at the Annual Director

-Meeting/Nominees Age Position Since
+Directors with Terms Expiring at the Annual Meeting/Nominees Age Position Director Since

-Iain Dukes, D.Phil.
-61 Chairman of the Board of Directors 2016
+Chairman of the Board of

-Maria Fardis, Ph.D.
-52 President, Chief Executive Officer and Director 2016
+Iain Dukes, D. Phil.
+64 Directors 2016

 Athena Countouriotis, M.D.
-48 Director 2019
+51 Director 2019

+Wendy Dixon, Ph.D.
+(1) 67 Director 2022

-Ryan Maynard 50 Director 2015
+Ryan Maynard 53 Director 2015

-Merrill A. McPeak 84 Director 2011
+Merrill A. McPeak 87 Director 2011

-Wayne P. Rothbaum 52 Director 2016
+Wayne P. Rothbaum 55 Director 2016

 Michael Weiser, M.D., Ph.D.
-57 Director 2018
+60 Director 2018

+Wendy Yarno 67 Director 2023